Rent-My-Tent/Rent-My-Tent/README.md

 In the UK its a particular problem at music festivals where 250,000 tents get left behind.
 This becomes nearly 900 tonnes of plastic waste, most of which ends up in landfill.

+Tents are multi-material - nylon, metal, plastic etc., so practically impossible to recycle.
+The average tent weighs 3.5kg and is mostly made of plastic - the equivalent of 8750 straws.

 ## System Overview
 Once a tent is added to the marketplace it will always be available for rent; except during rental periods when the tent is being used by the renter.